-- There are 6 Nevada Head Start and Early Head Start grantees, located across the State, from East to West, and North to South, in rural and urban areas.
-That’s over 2,000 Head Start, and nearly 1,000 Early Head Start families being served, including at Early Head Start Child Care Partner programs.
+- There are nine Nevada Head Start and Early Head Start grantees, including three programs on Tribal lands.
+Located across the State, from East to West, and North to South, in rural and urban areas, that’s over 2,000 Head Start, and nearly 1,000 Early Head Start families being served, including at Early Head Start Child Care Partner sites.

 - Nevada programs provide a whole family approach to support children and families through education, health, parent involvement, and social services.

 - In 2021 Nevada programs employed over 1,000 people, over 2,000 parents were employed, enrolled in school, or received job training, and over 90 fathers participated in their child’s educational experiences.
 (Source: NHSA Nevada 2022 Head Start Fact Sheet)

 During the COVID-19 pandemic programs responded with creative solutions to stay connected and assess the needs of families and staff either remotely or in-person.
 Some of the outreach activities included: